Fellowship programme

 Proof-of-concept ideas ready for scaling

-Stay tuned for future opportunities and events through Cambridge NeuroWorks.
-Email us at enquiries@CambridgeNeuroWorks.com to get involved!
+Got a question?
+Email us at enquiries@cambridgeneuroworks.org to get involved!

 Register for upcoming Blue Sky Proof of Concept (PoC) projects.